 This means that instead of absorbing the sun’s UV rays and raising the attic temperature, along with your AC bills, this roof will actually reflect them back into the atmosphere.

 It offers 0.92 emissivity rating (on the scale of 0 to 1), which is the ability to reflect solar radiation.
-It is best to use the Roof Savings Calculator to estimate how much you could save by installing a particular roofing product, before making a final purchase decision.

 This line is available in 3 solar reflective colors: